Crafting Sermons Like a Photographer (A Guest Post)

 photographer looking through camera to focus on butterfly on yellow flower

-Shaundra Taylor works behind the scenes at Backstory Preaching as editor in chief.
-She writes a weekly “Monday Reflection” in BsP’s free community on Mighty Networks exploring creative work, spirituality, and writing craft.
-On the weekends, she and her husband shuttle their teens to soccer games and ski slopes from their Victorian fixer-upper just north of Boston.
+Shaundra Taylor works behind the scenes at Backstory Preaching.
+She writes “Monday Reflections” in BsP’s free community on Mighty Networks exploring creative work, spirituality, and writing craft.
+On the weekends, she and her husband shuttle their teenage daughter to soccer games or the ski slopes from their Victorian fixer-upper north of Boston, and they FaceTime their son to hear about college life.

 People think focus means saying yes to the thing you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred other good ideas that there are.
 You have to pick carefully.
 I’m actually as proud of the things we haven’t done as the things I have done.